Skip Global navigation and goto content

 • Name of the piercer

-• A list of allergies
+• List of allergies

 • History of bleeding disorders

-• Dates of all visits to the facility regarding Body parts to be pierced
+• Dates of all visits to the facility regarding body parts to be pierced

 • Description of the jewelry used in piercing